QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Introduction

 \section{Introduction}

-High-dimensional numerical optimization remains a persistent challenge across diverse fields, including machine learning, science, engineering, and finance \cite{zhou2024evolutionary}.
+High-dimensional numerical optimization remains a persistent challenge across many fields, including machine learning, science, engineering, and finance \cite{zhou2024evolutionary}.
 This challenge stems from the curse of dimensionality; the exponential growth of the search space renders gradient-based and parametric search methods ineffective \cite{shan2008survey}.
+Consequently, optimization metaheuristics, particularly evolutionary algorithms, have become essential for locating optimal solutions in complex function landscapes.